S-0963

 Plain Language

-Developers must publicly post on their website or in a public-use case inventory a summary of the types of high-risk AI systems they make available and how they manage discrimination risks.
+Developers must publish on their website or in a public use case inventory a clear summary of the types of high-risk AI systems they offer and how they manage algorithmic discrimination risks.
 This statement must be kept current and updated within 90 days of any intentional and substantial modification to a covered system.
-This is a public-facing transparency obligation distinct from the deployer-facing documentation in subsection (B).
+Routine post-deployment learning that was anticipated in the initial impact assessment and documented in technical documentation does not trigger the update obligation.

 Statutory Text